An Overview of Legal Entity Identifier

 Renewal of the Legal Entity Identifier Code

 This code is usually valid for 1 year and if the entity wants to continue to use the code, it must be renewed via an application; the renewal and this can be found on the online website.
 In the form, once you enter the code, all the details appear automatically.
-Any changes to be made shall be made and the same process of form completion, payment & document submission is followed.
+Any changes to be made shall be made and the same process of form completion, payment & necessary paper submission is followed.
 Once the submission of all the above is successful, then the LEI Code is renewed and the confirmation of the same is received on your registered email.

 LEI for Borrowers